alexfernandez/alexfernandez.github.io/2017/origins-language.md

 report that a couple of hyoid bones of hominins from 530 kya are very similar to samples from modern humans.
 [D'Anastasio _et al_ (2013)](#ref24)
-find the hyoid bone in Neanderthals to be structurally very similar to modern bones, Even further,
+find the hyoid bone in Neanderthals to be structurally very similar to modern samples.
+Even further,
 [Martínez _et al_ (2013)](#ref26)
-find that 530 kya hominins had a similar auditory range as today.
+find that 530 kya hominins had a similar auditory range to modern humans.

 Barring some theory that explains why non-speaking hominins had similar bones as we use today for speech,